Names (journal)

 Names is a quarterly peer-reviewed academic journal that is devoted to the scholarly investigation of names and naming (onomastics).
 Established in 1952, this open-access journal is published by the University of Pittsburgh.
 It is the official journal of the American Name Society.
 The Editor-in-Chief is Professor I. M. Nick, Past President of the American Name Society.

+Since 2021, Names has become fully open access, allowing free online access to all back issues and current content.